Hiring Managers – How to optimize your contingency recruiter relationship

 After 15 years in sales and sales management, I started a contingency recruitment firm called Glenborn Corp.
-We focus on filling sales roles for VC-backed companies in Ecommerce and Marketing Technology for the past seven years .
+We focus on filling sales roles for VC-backed companies in eCommerce and Marketing Technology for the past seven years.

 When I started the business, asking for retained search business would have been laughable.
 Recession aside, I could have tried that route, but without any previous external recruiting experience I was bound to remain idle.
 Almost by default, I went contingency.
 But while some people consider retained searches to be highbrow and the pinnacle of recruiting, I disagree.
 I like the contingency approach better.

 Contingency firms like ours are easy to work with.
-At Glenborn we offer great value and service, plus we work with a great variety of firms which keeps things very interesting.
-Because of our business model, sometimes we take on clients where we end up outlaying effort for no return.
+At Glenborn we offer great value and service, plus we work with a great variety of firms which keep things very interesting.
+Because of our business model, sometimes we take on clients where we end up the outlaying effort for no return.
 But I think those situations are avoidable.

 To help you avoid wasting time with contingency recruiters, let me explain how contingency recruiters think.
 Once you understand our logic, you can work with firms like mine more efficiently.

-Plus, you can avoid a worst case scenario: being fired by your recruiter!
+Plus, you can avoid a worst-case scenario: being fired by your recruiter!
 Yes, that can and does happen, only it’s likely done so stealthily that you might never realize it.

 Contingency & Retained Recruiting Defined